QubesOS/qubes-doc/CodingStyle.md

 General programming style guidelines
 ------------------------------------

+-   Do not try to impress wit your coding kung-fu, do not use tricks to save 2 lines of code, always prefer readability over trickiness!
+-   Make sure your code compiles and builds without warnings.
+-   Always first first about interfaces (e.g. function arguments, or class methods) and data structures before you start writing the actual code.
 -   Use comments to explain non-trivial code fragments, or expected behavior of more complex functions, if it is not clear from their name.
 -   Do **not** use comments for code fragments where it is immediately clear what the code does.
 E.g. avoid constructs like this: